JeidoUran/pause-tweaks/README.md

 1. Install the module via the manifest link
 2. Enable the module within your world
 3. Go into the settings and edit to your preferences

+## Small Warning
+The code for this is not fantastic as I'm not primarily a JavaScript developer.
+Except bugs.
+Also, while this should work with just about any system or module, etc, there are going to be exceptions.
+Mostly if they mess with the pause popup themselves.
+I can attempt to make fixes for any situations like this, but no promises on it.